Beginner’s Guide to Ethereum mining

 Double click your Bat file to start the miner.
 The miner will start, run the setx commands to set those environment variables, initialize each of your GPU’s, build the DAG file on each of your GPU’s and start hashing away.
 Let it run for about 20 seconds and then click “s” to display your Hashing speed.

-Tip: Use that in the calculator again to determine a more accurate representation of your earnings.
+You can now use this information in the Ethereum mining calculator again to determine a more accurate representation of your earnings.

 To monitor your earnings on the pool, go back to Ethermine.org and paste your wallet address into the Address window up at the top.
 Click the ‘Check Status’ button: